jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-In this contrived example, performance is probably (but negligibly) worsened by doing this, as the deeper node tree triggers further recursion in the diffing process.
-Nevertheless, it can sometimes be helpful to isolate the parts of your component that don't change from those that do.
-If anything, it can reduce unexpected behavior by ensuring things that should not be subject to change are left alone.
+In this contrived example, performance is probably (but negligibly) worsened by doing this, as the deeper node tree triggers further recursion in the diffing process, and the `textContent` is small.
+But depending on exact circumstances, it may be more performant to isolate the parts of your component that don't change from those that do.
+If anything, it can reduce unexpected behavior by ensuring things that are not be subject to change are left alone.
 </details>

 <details>